Abraham Lincoln and slavery: Constitutional arguments

 Two diametrically opposed anti-slavery positions emerged regarding the United States Constitution.
 The Garrisonians emphasized that the document permitted and protected slavery and was therefore "an agreement with hell" that should be rejected in favor of immediate emancipation.
 Lincoln deeply supported the Constitution and rejected this position.
 Instead, he adopted and promoted the mainstream anti-slavery position of the new Republican party.
 It argued that the Constitution could and should be used to eventually end slavery, but that the Constitution gave the national government no authority to abolish slavery in the states directly.
 However, multiple tactics were available to support the long-term strategy of using the Constitution as a battering ram against the peculiar institution.
-First, Congress could block the admission of any new slave states.
+First, Congress could abolish slavery in the District of Columbia and the territories.
+Then, when the territories applied to become states, Congress would admit only free states to the union.
 That would steadily move the balance of power in Congress and the Electoral College in favor of freedom.
-Congress could abolish slavery in the District of Columbia and the territories.
 Congress could use the Commerce Clause to end the interstate slave trade, thereby crippling the steady movement of slavery from the economically stagnant southeast to the growing southwest.
 Congress could recognize free blacks as full citizens and insist on due process rights to protect fugitive slaves from being captured and returned to bondage.
 Finally, the government could use patronage powers to promote the anti-slavery cause across the country, especially in the border states.
 Pro-slavery elements considered the Republican strategy to be much more dangerous to their cause than radical abolitionism, and Lincoln's election was met by secession.
 Indeed, the Republican strategy mapped the "crooked path to abolition" that prevailed during the Civil War.